silvacms/documentation/source/silva/cluster/zeo.rst

 section defined there.

-The ``zeo-address`` of the ``instance`` will determine to which ZEO server the Zope instance must connect.
+The ``zeo-address`` of the ``instance`` will determine to which ZEO server the Zope instance connects to.
 If your setup is distributed across different computers, you will have to specify the address of the ZEO server using this option, the format being ``hostname:port``.

 .. warning::

-   If you use Blobs, the blob directory *must* be accessible from all the Zope instance at the same path.
+   If you use Blobs, the blob directory **must** be accessible from all the Zope instance at the same path.
 On Unix, you can share it to the computer running the Zope instances using NFS for instance.

-For instance, if you wish create a Zope instance that connect to the ZEO server running on a computer called ``webdb`` in the network, on port 8888 you can extend the ``zeo-instance.cfg`` Buildout profile like this:
+For instance, if you want create a Zope instance that connect to the ZEO server running on a computer called ``webdb`` in the network, on port 8888 you can extend the ``zeo-instance.cfg`` Buildout profile:

 .. code-block:: buildout